RedAngel121/NytePack/README.md

 - Disable Pnumaticraft Chest
 - Mana and Artiface
   - Check into symbols and spells and see what can be used to make OP spells
+  - Increase distance between structure world gen
+  - Disable and Migrate New Vinteum Ore into Geolosys with Iron config

 # Lastly,
 - Change Client keybind config and upload to the Nytepack_Installer.Zip